• Menu

 There are several factors at play in the creation of soundstage and imaging.
 There are three main ways of creating soundstage.
 You can either do it by the excellent placement of mics, or you can also add soundstage using reverb, delay, and adjustment plugins or by Mid/Side Processing.

-1. The initial recording of sound
+1. The Initial Recording of Sound

 The first and significant element in the creation of soundstage or imaging is in the initial capturing or recording of sound.
 The following factors affect the production of the soundstage.